centaurus22/ruhrpottmetaller-editor/README.md

 # rpmetaller-editor
 A web-based tool to store, manage and publish information about concerts.

+I used this project to learn PHP and MySQL, so the code is safe but not as clean as it could be.
+The project will be rewritten later.
+Bug fixes will continue to be implemented.
 ## Features
 * Save and edit data about concerts and festivals (bands, date, venue).
 * Edit the names of bands, cities, venues.